January 10, 2008

-The confederacy that was Sweeney's Men had a huge influence on the development of Irish folk groups.
+The short-lived Sweeney's Men had a huge influence on the development of Irish folk groups.
 The group was formed in the summer of 1966 by Johnny Moynihan, Andy Irvine and Joe Dolan.
 Singer, songwriter, artist and guitar player Dolan had been around the Dublin ballad scene in O'Donoghue's at the start of the 1960s.
-He had previously been in the Swingtime Aces and Capitol showbands.
+He had previously been in the Swingtime Aces showband.

 It was while with Sweeney's Men that Johnny Moynihan introduced the bouzouki to Irish audiences.
 As well as guitar, Andy Irvine played mandolin and harmonica.
 They were pioneers of the use of cross rhythms and counterpoint and their complex blend of acoustic rhythms and folky vocals was to have a profound influence on later folk and traditional groups.